Android-PowerUser/Test/README.md

 ## Not ready

-This app is intended to operate the screen and is still in development
+This app is intended to operate the screen with AI and is still in development

 Upcoming development steps: